 Watch: Learn why Eintracht's front three are so lethal

-3) Winter signings are making the difference
+3) Winter signings making the difference

-Eintracht were shrewd in their shopping last summer, bringing back goalkeeper Kevin Trapp from Paris Saint-Germain and adding Evan N'Dicka and Filip Kostic to replace the likes of Lukas Hradecky, Kevin-Prince Boateng and Marius Wolf.
+Eintracht were shrewd in their shopping last summer, bringing back goalkeeper Kevin Trapp from Paris Saint-Germain and adding N'Dicka and Filip Kostic to replace the likes of Lukas Hradecky, Kevin-Prince Boateng and Marius Wolf.

 Rode, meanwhile, covered every blade of glass at the San Siro, snapping into tackles and driving his team forward once he had the ball at his feet.